Topic IndexLibrary Index

 Nurses.
-Nurses often assist with more complex radiology procedures, such as interventional procedures requiring sedation of the patient, or procedures requiring intravenous (IV) administration of medications, contrast, and/or nuclear substances.
-Nurses may be responsible for assessing and documenting patient status, conferring with the radiologist for specific patient care needs, and providing educational information to patients related to their radiology procedure.
+Nurses often help with more complex procedures, such as procedures that require anesthesia.
+Or, procedures needing intravenous (IV) medicines, contrast, or nuclear substances.
+Nurses may assess and document a person's status.
+He or she may also consult with the radiologist for specific care needs, and teach people about their radiology procedure.

 Medical physicists.
-Medical physicists participate in ensuring the accurate delivery of diagnostic or therapeutic radiation therapy.
-They work together with the radiology team in treatment planning, establishing protocols for radiation procedures, ensuring safe and accurate measurement of radiation doses, as well as monitoring the performance of radiological equipment.
-Their role also encompasses areas of research and development of new technologies.
-A qualified medical physicist may have a master's or doctorate degree with one to two years of clinical physics experience.
+Medical physicists help ensure the safe and accurate use of radiation therapy.
+They work with the radiology team in treatment planning.
+They set guidelines for radiation procedures, ensure safe and accurate measurement of radiation doses, and monitor the radiological equipment.
+Their role may also include research and development of new technologies.
+A qualified medical physicist may have a master's or doctorate degree with 1 to 2 years of clinical physics experience.
 Medical physicists are certified by the American Board of Radiology or the American Board of Medical Physics.

 Online Medical Reviewer: